 FREE Legal Consultation

-If you've been arrested for a crime in Wisconsin, Attorney Stangl is happy to provide to you--at no cost or obligation--a FREE 15-minute consultation to discuss the charges you're facing.
-He can also answer questions you might have about posting bail, what to do with paperwork such as a notice of post-conviction relief and more.
+If you've been arrested for a crime in Wisconsin, Attorney Stangl is happy to provide to you—at no cost or obligation—a FREE 10-minute consultation to discuss the charges you're facing.
+He can also answer questions you might have about posting bail, what to do with paperwork such as a notice of post-conviction relief, and more.
 Finally, he can help explore options for your defense.

-Don't make the mistake of putting your defense on hold; click the button below to request a consultation right away to take steps to improve your condition now.
+Don't make the mistake of putting your defense on hold; click the button below to request a consultation right away.